Dash-n-Dave-NLP/Project-Dash/readme.md

 After training and evaluating three models using both a single-word count vectorizer, bigram count vectorizer, single-word TF-IDF vectorizer, and bigram TF-IDF vectorizer, the balanced logistic regression model provdided the best overall performance on the validate set both when the "other" language category is removed and when the category is retained.
 We decided to retain the "other" category to account for languages outside the five major categories.
 Fitting of the models resulted in over 90 percent accuracy on train; however, the accuracy of all models fell considerably on the validate set.
 The selected model performs with a 41 percent accuracy over baseline.
 Bigrams did not improve the model as much as we anticipated, and some models performed worse with both the bigram CV and TF-IDF.
 The selected model was trained using the TF-IDF vectorizer with single words only.

+We set out to see if we could increase our ability to predict the Programing Language of a github Repo by looking at their Readme files.
+We established a Baseline of 18% Acc. and increased to 58% Acc. on out of training data.

+Next Steps

+We want to do more with our Data Engineering:
+    - Trying to isolate the most common words from everything and get rid of them
+    - Making sure we are not eliminating words or urls that may be Programing language specific
+    - Procure a larger sample that has a proper representation of the Population Additional Lifting Power:
+    - We want to use the API Key we aquired for GPT-3 to summarize the Readme information
+    - If the different languages have similar themes, the transformed information could give us more information